+

 The about page allows you to showcase your brand’s vision.
 People do not do business with companies, people do business with people.

-This is a perfect place to tell them about you and your business, who you are, how you’re different from your competition, achievements, awards, and accreditations.
+This is a perfect place to tell them about you and your business, who you are, how you’re different from your competition, achievements, certifications, awards, and accreditations.

 What to include in your about page: